Anyone with prolonged physical contact with someone who has mpox is at risk of developing the infection.

 Sometimes, people get a rash first, followed by other symptoms.
 Others only experience a rash.

-Commercial laboratories including Aegis Science, Labcorp, Mayo Clinic Laboratories, Quest Diagnostics, and Sonic Healthcare are now beginning to test for monkeypox.
+Commercial laboratories including Aegis Science, Labcorp, Mayo Clinic Laboratories, Quest Diagnostics, and Sonic Healthcare are now beginning to test for mpox.
 This list will be updated as more laboratories come online.

-Currently, there is no treatment approved specifically for monkeypox virus infections.
-However, antivirals developed for use in patients with smallpox may be used to prevent and treat monkeypox virus infections.
+Currently, there is no treatment approved specifically for mpox virus infections.
+However, antivirals developed for use in patients with smallpox may be used to prevent and treat mpox virus infections.

 Patients should isolate until all lesions have resolved, the scabs have fallen off, and a fresh layer of intact skin has formed.

-People with monkeypox should adhere to these recommendations until cleared by public health:
+People with mpox should adhere to these recommendations until cleared by public health: